Hurricane Milton Leaves Millions Without Power, Causing Devastating Flooding and Loss of Homes and Casualties Across Central Florida

 Hurricane Milton has unleashed its wrath across central Florida, leaving behind a trail of devastation as it heads toward the Atlantic.

 The storm has already weakened to a Category 1 storm, but at its peak on Wednesday evening, Milton topped out with winds whipping at 120 mph.
-According to the National Hurricane Center, the storm’s center is currently 10 miles northeast of Cape Canaveral with winds of 85 mph as it moves off the state’s east coast.
+According to the National Hurricane Center, the storm’s center is currently ten miles northeast of Cape Canaveral with winds of 85 mph as it moves off the state’s east coast.
 The storm has not only flooded neighborhoods and toppled homes but has also claimed lives, and more than 3 million in the state are left without power as communities grapple with the recovery ahead.

 “We have dozens of homes in St. Lucie County that have been damaged, some catastrophic damage,” St. Lucie County spokesman Erick Gill said.

-Milton touched down in Sarasota as a Category 3 storm around 8:30 p.m. local time – well in advance of estimates that the storm would land around midnight.
+Milton touched down at Sarasota as a Category 3 storm around 8:30 p.m. local time – well in advance of estimates that the storm would land around midnight.
 The storm was downgraded to Category 2 just 90 minutes after hitting land, with its winds slowing down to 110 MPH.
-According to The New York Times, the storm is expected to cause far more damage on Thursday morning.
+According to the New York Times, the storm is expected to cause far more damage on Thursday morning.

 Tampa, the largest city near the post of landfall experienced 100 MPH wind gusts and heavy rains and suffered “extensive damage,” according to Mayor Jane Castor, who urged residents during an early morning press conference on Thursday to stay inside until officials can adequately assess the damage.